briankung/movieList/readme.md

 - [React.js](https://facebook.github.io/react/) & JSX Transformer
 - [jQuery](https://jquery.com) for AJAX

-Just open `index.html` in your favorite browser and search to your heart's content.
+Just clone the repository, open `index.html` in your favorite browser, and search to your heart's content.

 There is a bug where movie titles change, but the details don't.
 To duplicate: